 The sanctuary is on 10 hectares of land, approximately 11 kilometres outside of the city of Puerto Maldonado.
-The sanctuary is surrounded by nature but also be close to the city where you can find internet cafes, restaurants and other stores.
+The sanctuary is surrounded by nature; but also still close enough to the city where you can find internet cafes, restaurants and other stores.
 If you need to go into town for any reason a taxi ride is roughly 35 Soles (about US$10.50 or £8.25) each way.

 Why the project need volunteers

-The Amazon rainforest, which is the biggest and most diverse rainforest in the world, covers more than half of Peru and is home to thousands of unique and endangered animals, plants and ecosystems – some of which are only found locally.
+The Amazon rainforest, which is the biggest and most diverse rainforest in the world, covers more than half of Peru.
+It is home to thousands of unique and endangered animals, plants and ecosystems; some of which are only found locally.

-Without a sustainable rescue centre, there would be nowhere in the area for rescued animals to be taken for rehabilitation, and where feasible, release back into the wild.
-Volunteers play a vital role in helping the day to day running of the sanctuary, and supporting the physical and psychological wellbeing of the animals being rehabilitated at the shelter.
+Without a sustainable rescue centre, there would be nowhere in the area for rescued animals to be taken for rehabilitation; and where feasible, release back into the wild.
+Volunteers play a vital role in helping the day to day running of the sanctuary.
+As well as supporting the physical and psychological wellbeing of the animals being rehabilitated at the shelter.

 Typical Volunteer Duties

-Volunteers at the project work approximately 6-8 hours a day, 6 days a week assisting project staff with a wide variety of duties including food preparation and feeding the rescued animals, helping to exercise the animals and construction, repair and cleaning of animal enclosures.
+Volunteers at the project work approximately 6-8 hours a day, 6 days a week.
+Volunteers assist project staff with a wide variety of duties including food preparation and feeding the rescued wildlife.
+Additionally volunteers help to exercise the animals and with construction, repair and cleaning of animal enclosures.

 Typical Volunteer Day